 Testing is one part of the application review process, and having a complete testing profile can provide insight into a student's progress.
 Improvement in scores over a period of time, consistency in scoring, or the knowledge that a student took the test once (as a relatively high scorer or a low scorer) provides information helpful in the review process.
 We have always practiced the spirit of score choice.
 However, we do, prefer to see a student's full testing history to have a complete picture.
 Top

-Barnard students may be granted a maximum of a year of degree credit (normally 30 points) for Advanced Placement or International Baccalaureate.
+Barnard students may be granted a maximum 15 degree credits for Advanced Placement or International Baccalaureate.
 Students need to score at least a 4 on the AP exam to earn credit, and some exams may require a 5.
-Students who have received an International Baccalaureate diploma may receive credit for the number of points indicated on the diploma, up to a maximum of 30 points.
+Students who have received an International Baccalaureate diploma may receive credit for the number of points indicated on the diploma, up to a maximum of 15 points.
 For students who have taken IB courses but do not have the diploma, credit is generally awarded for higher level IB scores of 6 or 7 (and some for some exams 5).
 Students may use the credit for placement or degree progress.
 Students may not use AP/IB credits for exemptions from Foundations requirements.
 For more information, please visit our websites regarding Advanced Placement and International Baccalaureate scores.
 Top

 Barnard will accept both versions of the SAT exam, as per our score choice policy.
 We will still use your highest score in each section in our evaluation.
 However, we will not score across different versions of the exam.
 The Collegeboard has provided us with concordance tables to ensure that neither score is advantaged over the other.
 Top